chuanting/STDenseNet/README.md

 # Update 2019/06/03
 The code is written by using PyTorch 0.3 and for PyTorch version > 1.0, it can not be executed successfully.
 I update the code and if there still exists bugs, please email me directly.

+# Update 2021/04/14
+Two attention schemes are added into the code.